After-Shock/Cloudbox-wiki/Nativefier.md

 # Intro

 [Nativefier](https://github.com/jiahaog/nativefier#nativefier) is a cross-platform, Electron application (built on Chromium and Node.js), that allows you to turn any website into a native OS app.
 This way you can easily "open" and "close" your Cloudbox apps without the memory footprint of a typical internet browser.
-You can even use this to replace [[Organizr | First-Time-Install: Organizr]].